- According to IEC and GB

 Why Use Shielded Cables?

-You can quickly determine whether a shielded cable wire is the best for your installation by the level and classification of the installation required.
+You can quickly determine whether a shielded cable 4 core is the best for your installation by the level and classification of the installation required.
 Most times, people fail to understand the concept of shielded cables and what it offers users in the long run.
 However, understanding the need for shielded cable is essential, and having an idea about how this works would increase its acceptance.

 For installations classified into the industrial level range, utilizing shielded cables is the best option.
 This is due to the high resistance these cables provide in protecting the content, which is usually transferred through it in the long run.
 Nowadays, since data is usually transmitted from station to station through cables and towers, we cannot overemphasize the need for shielded cables.
 As mentioned previously, the primary threat to data transfer is usually EMI or Electromagnetic Interference.